Gordonby/Snippets/AzureDevOps/PR-Check-Gate/README.md

 # Azure DevOps Pull Request Policy Checking

 When you run pipelines in Azure DevOps as part of a build policy, the selected pipeline will start immediately with the Pull Request.
-Often this is the desired behaviour, you want to compile your code and run your unit tests, ready for the PR approvers to see.
+Often this is the desired behaviour as you want to compile your code and run your unit tests asap, ready for the PR approvers to see.

 However, sometimes you won't want to burn pipeline minutes or compute time running your build until some of the more basic Pull Request policies have been satisfied (such as Work item association, or specific approvers).
 Unfortunately this isn't possible for Azure DevOps to accommodate, as all Pull Request policies operate independently.
 We therefore need to lean on the Azure DevOps API as part of a gate for a pipeline.

 ## The Process

-You'll need to use an Environment as part of your pipeline.
+You'll need to use an Environment as part of your pipeline in order to add a approval check to the pipeline flow.
 On the Environment, we'll add an Approval that will run some code to verify the other Pull Request policies have been approved/met.

 ![overview.png](overview.png)